gloryofrobots/arza/README.md

     >> partial seq:map (partial flip `-` 2)
     >> partial seq:map (triple >> square)) l) =  [9, 9, 81, 225, 441]

+// TODO implement macroses and make |> >> and other operators smart enough to create partials automatically
 ```

 ### Modules and main function
-Module system is very simple
-module = file and there no notion of packages
+Module system is very simple: module = file and there are no notion of packages
-module search path are always relative to running script and there no possibility of relative import
+Module search path are always relative to running script and there are no possibility of relative import

-Example if we have
+Example directory structure
 ```
 +-- program.obn
 +-- __std__